cynical89/koa-react-starter/README.md

 This kit was inspired by [Koa-Starter](https://github.com/snollygolly/koa-starter)

-* This kit is still under development and will be changed several times before the final package is done.

 ## Prerequisites
 * [Node.js](https://nodejs.org/en/) (Version 5 and up recommended)
 * [Github Client ID and Secret](https://github.com/settings/developers) (for OAuth)